MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-4-query-data.md

 ms.search.form: Get started
 #customer intent: I want to learn how to query my streaming data in a KQL queryset in Real-Time Intelligence.
 ---
-# Real-Time Intelligence tutorial part 3: Query streaming data in a KQL queryset
+# Real-Time Intelligence tutorial part 4: Query streaming data in a KQL queryset

 > [!NOTE]
 > This tutorial is part of a series.
-For the previous section, see: [Tutorial part 2: Get data in the Real-Time hub](tutorial-2-get-real-time-events.md).
+For the previous section, see: [Real-Time Intelligence tutorial part 3: Transform data in a KQL database](tutorial-3-transform-kql-database.md).

 In this part of the tutorial, you learn how to query your streaming data in a [KQL queryset](create-query-set.md).
 You create a KQL queryset, write a KQL query, and visualize the data in a time chart.